demiurg/hydrograce/worklog.md

 ## Things TODO

-1. There multiple improvements to how data can be accessed.
+1. There are multiple improvements to how data can be accessed.
     1. Find and use time catalog or service that would allow to request specific data by time.
-    2. Use a client to request specific ranges from raster files
+    2. Use a data client to request specific spacial range from raster files.
-2. There possible improvements to data processing
+2. There are possible improvements to data processing
     1. Use the mean of all 3 GRACE dataset
-    2. Optimize aggregation algorith to rasterize a polygon, and then apply a mask
+    2. Optimize aggregation algorithm to rasterize a polygon, and then apply a mask to improve speed